Optimize Your Workflow

 For complex designs (4+ layers) or specific CAD formats:

-- Responsive Review: Designs requiring Limited Review (4+ layers) may require email confirmation of CAM edits.
+- Native File Review: Designs requiring Limited Review (4+ layers) may require email confirmation of CAM edits.
 Monitor your inbox for "Engineering Questions" (EQs) to prevent timeline slippage.